ClarifiedSecurity/catapult/docs/02-how-to-use.md

 make restart
 ```

+## Projects

+Catapult is designed to work with multiple projects.
+Each project has its own inventory, roles, and variables.
+The project is selected when the user enters the Catapult container.
+The project is selected based on the presence of the `.git` folder in the `/srv/inventories` project directory subfolder.
+If there is only one project the command will select it automatically.
+Refer to [catapult-project-example](https://github.com/ClarifiedSecurity/catapult-project-example) on how to structure your project.

 ## Tips and tricks

 - Use tab completion to get the list of available commands.
 For example, type `ctp ` and press tab to get the list of available commands.